Henry229/CA_T2A2_webserver/README.md

 <br>

 - Add a new job
-  - HTTP request verb : GET
+  - HTTP request verb : POST
-  - Required data where applicable : id parameter
+  - Required data where applicable : All fields in jobs table
   - Expected response data : 'id', 'job_position'
-  - Authentication methods where applicable: N/A
+  - Authentication methods where applicable: Token by JWT

 <br>